justbetter/laravel-magento-client/README.md

 You can view the tests for more examples.

+### Checking if Magento is available

+This client keeps track whether Magento is available by storing the count of any >=502 and <=504 response code in cache.
+You may use the `available()` method on the client in order to check if Magento is available.

+The threshold, timespan and status codes can be configured in the configuration file per connection.

 ## Testing

 This package uses Laravel's HTTP client so that you can fake the requests.